Q: My child has been diagnosed with PDD-NOS. What is PDD-NOS? Is it the same thing as autism?

 - Spoken language often characterized by stuttering and omitted sounds in a sentence

 Regardless of the diagnosis, research has shown that children with Pervasive Developmental Disorders have significantly better results when treated from an early age.
-In fact, studies show that children who began treatment at the age of two had fewer than half of the symptoms as compared to children who began treatment after the age of eight.
+In fact, studies conducted showed that children who began treatment at the age of two had fewer than half of the symptoms as compared to children who began treatment after the age of eight.

 Treatments for PDD-NOS vary depending on the range and severity of the symptoms.
 However, some typical and effective treatments include:

 - Play therapy: Through play (a child’s natural mode of expression), children learn to cope with emotional issues.
-In this way, children can manipulate the world on a smaller scale, something that cannot be done on everyday basis.
+In this way, children can manipulate the world on a smaller scale, something that cannot be done on an everyday basis.

 - Social skills training: Coaching in non-verbal communication and everyday interactions can help children gain the essential skills to make friends and pay attention to teacher that do not come naturally because of PDD.
 This can greatly improve the child’s social experience for the rest of his life.